kairosity/mp3-snapathon/testing.md

 2. I needed to keep the application "awake" so that it would actually run the scheduled functions at the appointed times.
 For this I used [Kaffeine](https://kaffeine.herokuapp.com/) a nifty little app that pings Heroku apps every 30 minutes to keep them awake.

-3. I needed to remove the 'start_date' parameter from my schedule function.
-For some reason (still unknown as to why) it was causing an error and stopping the function.
+3. I needed to change the kind of Scheduler I was using from "BackgroundScheduler" to "BlockingScheduler"

 <br>